benkolera/nix/README.md

 The nixos module crams the actual activation (the thing that mutates your home directory to symlink to the built configs) into a systemd one shot, so you've got to go digging when things go wrong.
 Do a `journalctl -u home-manager-bkolera` to get logs if you get a systemd error from the home-manager-bkolera service on nixos switch.

+### Disparity between home-manager and nixos channel

+This forces you to use nixos-unstable as it currently stands because home-manager is tracking master.
+It also forces you to keep your nixos channel version consistent across all your machines, since everything is sharing the same nixos config and home manager version + config.
+If you update your nixos to be really new and forget to update home manager, things could break.
+Or if you update home manager and forget to update your nixos channel, thing could also break.
+Be careful with this.
+I tend to stay on the bleeding edge of nixos unstable on all my machines (updating weekly), so this is not an issue for me unless I'm dodging a bug.

 ### Smokeping

 Smokeping can't get reinstalled because it writes the fast cgi script as non writable and then tries to write to it again.
 A `sudo chmod 755 /var/lib/smokeping/smokeping.fcgi` is an OK bandaid.